 Rita is an London-based Australian and Swiss musician who has recently graduated from King’s College London and is currently an editorial assistant at the classical music magazine The Strad.
-Originally a violinist, she has now widened her musical horizons to include conducting, event managing, direction, musicology and music journalism.
+Originally a violinist, she has now widened her musical horizons to include conducting, arts management, direction, musicology and music journalism.
 As a member of the Australian Youth Orchestra, she played under notable musicians such as Simone Young, Manfred Honeck, Ray Chen and Hélène Grimaud.
 As part of the orchestra’s 2016 world tour, she performed in Amsterdam's Concertgebouw, the Beijing and Shanghai art centres and the Sydney Opera House.
 In 2014, she moved to Switzerland to pursue violin at the Lausanne Conservatoire where she studied under François Sochard and Denitsa Kazakova and completed her certificate with a distinction in 2016.
 Keen to explore music more holistically, Rita then moved to London in 2017 to study a Bachelor of Music at King's College London, from which she has recently graduated with First Class Honours.
 She grew a passion for conducting and event managing while also continuing to freelance as a violinist in various London orchestras.
 As Music Director and Co-President of the Modern Music Society she conducted Britten’s Les Illuminations, Strauss’ Metamorphosen for 23 Strings, Schoenberg’s Chamber Symphony No.1, Webern’s 5 Pieces for Orchestra as well as works by King’s professors and students, such as Ed Nesbit’s Concerto, where she collaborated closely with the composer.
 She was also Music Director for King’s Opera’s 2019 production of The Threepenny Opera, during which she grew a passion for opera direction and will hence continue as Music Director and producer for the society’s 2021 virtual production of Don Giovanni.
 Rita also recently gained the title of Assistant Conductor of the King’s College London Symphony Orchestra, where she was also concertmaster from 2018 to 2020.
 She will be holding the position of Assistant Conductor, as well as that of orchestral manager, this coming year.